craftcms/docs/docs/commerce/4.x/emails.md

 4. **Make sure included PDFs render properly.**\
 If you’re including a [PDF](pdfs.md), it could have its own rendering issues that cause sending to fail.
 Be sure to preview the relevant PDF separately and ensure it’s working as expected.
 5. **Avoid cart and session references.**\
-Emails are sent by queue processes that don’t have access to sessions or carts that depend on them.
+Emails are sent by queue processes that don’t have access to cookies or sessions the cart depends on.
 References to `craft.commerce.carts.cart` or `craft.commerce.customers.customer`, for example, will result in session-related errors.

 Commerce adds email jobs to the queue with [high priority](/4.x/extend/queue-jobs.md#specifying-priority) for drivers that support it.
 This helps ensure outgoing messages don’t get stuck behind slow, long-running tasks.